-Keeping up with all of the Facebooks changes that come our way might become one of your biggest challenges.
+Keeping up with all of the Facebook changes that come our way might become one of your biggest challenges.
 All of these changes make it difficult for any artist to be able to promote their latest creation to their fans.
-In this article, I would like to share with you six basic tips that will help you to increase Facebook organic reach.

 6 Artist Tips To Increase Facebook Organic Reach

 How many people see your Facebook posts?
 If you have been on Facebook for a while, you have already noticed a significant drop in organic reach.